-The city aims to make the Cleveland Street District a gathering place where people will socialize, shop and dine at sidewalk cafes.
+Along this street of empty storefronts, the city aims to make the Cleveland Street District a gathering place where people will socialize, shop and dine at sidewalk cafes.

 That's a tall order.
 But the city recently finished a $10-million makeover of the street's landscaping and it intends to hold special events to draw people downtown.
 To recruit businesses, it recently decided to start handing out grants to pay for work on buildings' interiors - up to $35,000 for retail shops and up to $50,000 for restaurants.
 No grants have been awarded yet.

 "We're targeting sit-down restaurants that are open for lunch and dinner," said Geri Campos Lopez, Clearwater's economic development director.
 "Our focus is, what are those elements that we need to create a destination downtown?
 It was clear that we needed to focus on restaurants first and then the retail options for Cleveland Street."